-(1) do what you love
+(1) Do what you love,

-(3) ignore the littlemen
+(3) Ignore the littlemen.

 I watched around 40-50 of those movies, and n o b o d y mentioned luck.
 Also, n o b o d y mentioned talent!
 This is surprising at first.
 What they were saying instead was: they will be rejecting you all the time, and you have to restlessly try again, and again and again.
 You should make success your duty and never stop working hard.

 I have quite an ambiguous impression while listening to this glorification of hard work.
-This is very much the American style of thinking, and I also believe you should keep yourself busy but to me, being busy is not identical with working.
+This is very much the American style of thinking, and I also believe you should keep yourself busy but to me, being busy is not identical to working.
 To my mind, if you feel that you are working hard, you should actually quit your job straight away.
-This is because 'working' implies fatigue, and if you were doing what you really like, surrounded by the right people, you would not feel any of that.
+This is because ‘working’ implies fatigue, and if you were doing what you really like, surrounded by the right people, you would not feel any of that.